SeabookChen/seabookchen.net/_posts/2013-05-10-setup-jekyll-on-windows.md

 ## <a id="install-pygements"></a>Install Pygments

-Pygments is the syntax highlighting tool used in Jekyll.
+[Pygments](http://pygments.org/) is the default syntax highlighting engine used in Jekyll.
-In order to use Pygments for highlighting code snippets, Python needs to be installed and `pygments` field needs to be set to `true` in site’s configuration file `_config.yml`.
+In order to use Pygments to highlight code snippets, Python needs to be installed and `highlighter` field needs to be set to `pygments` in site’s configuration file `_config.yml`.

+Recently, Jekyll has added another highlighting engine [Rouge](https://github.com/jayferd/rouge), which doesn't support as many languages as Pygments at the moment, but it's Ruby native and Python-free.
+More details can be read [here](http://jekyllrb.com/docs/templates/#code_snippet_highlighting).

 ### <a id="install-python"></a>Install Python
 1. Go to <http://www.python.org/download/>